Cauliflower Rice Pudding

 - Add in the remaining ingredients and bring to a simmer.

 - Lightly simmer while stirring until it reaches desired consistency.
-If it gets to thick, add a bit more almond milk.
+If it gets to thick, add a bit more almond milk to adjust.